It might surprise you how much welding helmet lights can improve your welding experience.

 Installation is simple and takes only 1–2 minutes per side.

 This two-light setup provides great coverage of the workpiece.
 You can independently adjust each light up and down, and they don’t move when you lift the hood.

-Because the lights are lightweight (2.5 ounces each, with batteries) and mount to opposing headgear hinges, they have little effect on tilting or flipping the hood, or on overall helmet balance.
+Because the lights are lightweight (2.5 ounces each, with batteries) and mount to opposing headgear hinges, they have little effect on tilting or flipping the hood or overall balance on even the lightest helmets.

 The downside of having two lights is that you have two lights.
 So, you have twice as many to adjust, turn off/on, replace batteries, etc.

 I’ve seen enough complaints about the flashlight operation to believe they’re lower-quality units.
 If they fail on you beyond Miller’s 90-day warranty, other penlights with a similar barrel size, like the Streamlight Stylus Pro, should fit in the mounts for a nice upgrade.